History of JetBlue in Timeline

 JetBlue went public in 2002.

-In 2005, JetBlue experienced its first-ever quarterly loss during the fourth quarter, losing $42.4 million, making them unprofitable for the entire year.
+During the fourth quarter of 2005, JetBlue experienced its first-ever quarterly loss of $42.4 million, making them unprofitable for the entire year.

-In October 2006, JetBlue announced a net loss of $500,000 for the third quarter, and a plan to regain that loss by deferring some of their E190 deliveries and by selling five of their A320s.
+In October 2006, JetBlue announced a net loss of $500,000 for the third quarter, planning to regain that loss by deferring E190 deliveries and selling five A320s.

-In December 2006, as part of their RTP plan, JetBlue removed a row of seats from their A320s to lighten the aircraft and reduce the cabin crew size.
+In December 2006, JetBlue removed a row of seats from their A320s to lighten the aircraft and reduce cabin crew size as part of their RTP plan.

-In 2006, the IAM attempted to unionize JetBlue's ramp service workers, but the union organizing petition was dismissed by the National Mediation Board.
+In 2006, the IAM (International Association of Machinists) attempted to unionize JetBlue's ramp service workers.

-In January 2007, JetBlue returned to profitability with a fourth quarter profit in 2006, reversing a quarterly loss in the year-earlier period.
+In January 2007, JetBlue returned to profitability with a fourth quarter profit in 2006.

 In February 2007, JetBlue announced its partnership with Irish flag carrier Aer Lingus to allow passengers to switch between airlines on a single ticket for flights with connections in either New York JFK or Boston.

-In February 2007, JetBlue faced a crisis when the blizzard of 2007 hit the Northeast and Midwest, throwing the airline's operations into chaos and reportedly costing JetBlue $30 million.
+In February 2007, JetBlue faced a crisis when the blizzard of 2007 hit the Northeast and Midwest, disrupting the airline's operations and leading to flight cancellations costing the airline $30 million.

-On May 10, 2007, Dave Barger became JetBlue's new chief executive officer, replacing founder David Neeleman.
+On May 10, 2007, Dave Barger became JetBlue's new chief executive officer, replacing David Neeleman.

 In July 2007, JetBlue partnered with 20th Century Fox's film "The Simpsons Movie" to become the "Official Airline of Springfield".